OpenFolf/project-report-vuepress/docs/project-description/README.md

 ## User groups

 We analyzed the user base and split it into four different user groups.
-First is the casual _folf_ player, that is the most important group we are trying to serve with the _application_.
+First is the casual _folf player_, that is the most important group we are trying to serve with the _application_.
 These are the players that only play a few rounds a year.
 To make the _application_ appealing to this group it has, first and foremost, to be easy and straightforward to use.
 A new user must be able to use the _application_ to see a list of courses, then go to a course and start registering his score as easily as possible.

 Another user group is the _dedicated folf_ players and is of medium importance.
 This user group overlaps with the casual players but differs not only in how often they play, but in what they expect from and how they would use the _application_.
 They would use the _application_ not only to register the score, but also to track their progress in the game and would like to register as much data as possible.
 In interviews for example one interviewee said it would be crucial for this kind of application to be able to track what discs he used for each hole.
 So, gathering statistics and being able to have different view models of statistics is important for this group.
 They are also more familiar with the game and would like to be able to play different variants of games.